-Course Title Year 10 Japanese Year 10 Music Year 10 Te Reo Māori Entry Open Some ability to play an instrument is desirable.
+Course Title Year 10 Music Year 10 Te Reo Māori Year 10 Visual Art Entry Some ability to play an instrument is desirable.
 Students will need to develop skills on one instrument in order to meet the solo and group performance criteria in the course.
 Students will benefit from regular lessons/practice on their main performance instrument through the itinerant music programme or outside the school.
 No previous experience required although taking Te Reo in Year 9 would be preferable.
-Course Description This is a year-long introductory course which focuses on both language and culture.
-Topics may include: Greetings Numbers 0-100 Likes and dislikes Making requests Home, School, Time Interpersonal relationships Descriptions Feelings Invitations Location Past present & future Food, visit a restaurant Festivals and sports For students continuing from Year 9 Japanese we will build on these foundations Preparing you for NCEA Level 1 Japanese Leads to possible Japan trip or exchange Perform as a soloist and as a member of a group Compose music Develop aural (listening) skills Analyse music scores Students are encouraged to be involved in or organise their own extra-curricular music related activities.
+This option may be taken by any student who has shown a reasonable aptitude and interest in Visual Arts during Year 9.
+Year 10 Art is strongly advised for those students wishing to continue with art to senior levels.
+Course Description Perform as a soloist and as a member of a group Compose music Develop aural (listening & reading) skills Understand music's contributions to society Students are encouraged to be involved in or organise their own extra-curricular music related activities.
 For example - Olla Podriga and other musical events on the school calendar.
 As part of the new NCEA qualifications there are now credits offered for work in Year 10 Māori Performing Arts.
 The language modes of korero (speaking), tuhituhi (writing), matakitaki (viewing) and whakaatu (presenting) are used to both learn and assess, to enable the student to access a broader understanding of the Māori language and culture also.
-Topics Covered The teenage world Sports and recreation Active sentences Contact Ms H. McDonnell Mr F. Murphy Mrs R. Clist
+Topics Covered • The teenage world • Tāmoko • Sports and recreation Active sentences Year 10 Art consists of theory and practical work.
+Students will learn about a variety of art styles and artists, their techniques and processes.
+This will enable students to produce practical works of their own.
+Learning will be done through a series of classroom projects and homework tasks.
+Contact Mr A. Blake Matua Wiremu Mrs R. Clist

-Course Title Year 10 Visual Art Year 10 Green to Gold Year 10 Magazine Design Entry This option may be taken by any student who has shown a reasonable aptitude and interest in Visual Arts during Year 9.
-Year 10 Art is strongly advised for those students wishing to continue with art to senior levels.
-This course is about sustainability in the agricultural industry.
+Course Title Year 10 Green to Gold Year 10 Magazine Design Entry This course is about sustainability in the agricultural industry.
 It is open to all students.
 It has theory and practical components.
 This is a project-based learning course.
-Students will look at designing the school yearbook to be a sustainable, high quality product that engages our community (students and beyond).
+Students will look at designing the school yearbook to or similar publication that will be a sustainable, high quality product that engages our community (students and beyond).
 It is open to all students.
-Course Description Year 10 Art consists of theory and practical work.
-Students will learn about a variety of art styles and artists, their techniques and processes.
-This will enable students to produce practical works of their own.
-Learning will be done through a series of classroom projects and homework tasks.
-Students will identify different methods of sustainability.
+Course Description Students will identify different methods of sustainability.
 They will gain an understanding of how the agriculture industry operates and understand what sustainability means both economically and environmentally.
-Students will work together as a team to produce the school yearbook 2020.
+Students will work together as a team to produce the school yearbook.
 It will include photographic grid assessment and feature spread assessment.
 It covers art, English and technology curriculum areas.
-Contact Mrs R. Clist Mr M. Troost Mrs T. Christie
+Contact Mr M. Troost Mrs T. Christie